Nadim147c/rong/docs/scss-for-gtk.md

 variable usage, and compiling SCSS to GTK-compatible CSS.
 Includes a shell script for easy compilation and watch mode.

+## Why?

+SCSS supports `@import` and variables.
+This is important because, after compilation, the output CSS will be a single file with all variables hardcoded.
+Many applications do not support CSS variables or importing additional files, so this approach ensures compatibility.

+Additionally, SCSS supports nesting, which makes the code easier to understand and helps restrict the styling scope.
+While adding a compilation step can decrease efficiency when modifying or creating new styles, this page addresses that issue by using scripts that automatically compile SCSS on change.
+This allows you to enjoy the features and flexibility of SCSS along with the efficiency of standard `GTK-CSS`.

 ## Install SCSS Compiler

 On Arch-based systems, install the SCSS compiler using: